 In 2021, the return train fare from Blacktown to Sydney Town Hall paid by Opal Card was $13.
 People who hold the Seniors Card or a Pensioner Concession card pay no more than $2.50 all day.
-So why would anybody want to drive and park in the Sydney CBD and be out of pocket by $31 even if they avoided every toll road and risk getting a parking ticket, when they can pay a nominal train fare and not have the hassle and the expense of driving?
+So why would anybody want to drive and park in the Sydney CBD and be out of pocket by $31 even if they avoided every toll road and risk getting a parking ticket, when they can drive to a train station, park for free all deay, pay a nominal train fare and not have the hassle and the expense of driving into the city?

 But let's say that a person in Blacktown needs to pick up an item from Sydney CBD and realises that it would cost him $60 and half a day wasted to go into the city to get that item and also risk being hit with a monstrous parking fine if he is so much as a couple of minutes late in returning to his car.
 Why risk all of that when there is an excellent alternative that saves all that grief?
 That alternative is called a courier.